8-Day Self-Drive Tour of Iceland's Ring Road with In-Depth South Coast Exploration

 • More

-Vestrahorn mountain is an impressive and photogenic formation that sits close to the ocean.
-It casts incredible shadows and reflections against its backdrop throughout the summer.
+The first stop is Vestrahorn Mountain, an impressive and photogenic natural attraction close to the ocean.
+It casts incredible shadows and reflections in the shallow waters throughout the summer.

-Djupivogur is a coastal fishing town beneath the large pyramid-shaped Bulandstindur mountain.
-If you are lucky enough to visit Djupivogur during the longest day of the year (summer solstice), Bulandstindur is said to grant wishes.
+Next, you can go to Djupivogur, a fishing town located beneath the pyramid-shaped Bulandstindur Mountain.
+If you are lucky enough to visit the town during the summer solstice—the longest day of the year—Bulandstindur Mountain is said to grant wishes.

-Next to explore is Egilsstadir, the largest town in the Eastfjords.
-It's a great place to stop, refuel, and possibly grab a bite.
-The larger population of Egilsstadir means abundant options for dining, groceries, and tourist information.
-It is also a great midway point between some of the other attractions of the Eastfjords.
+After exploring these coastal towns, you'll arrive at Egilsstadir, the largest town in the Eastfjords.
+It's a great place to stop, refuel, and grab a bite.
+The town has many options for dining, groceries, and tourist services.

-From here, you could choose to visit the Vok Baths.
-This geothermal spa is only three miles (five kilometers) northwest of Egilsstadir and boasts incredible relaxation in warm pools among enchanting scenery.
+From there, you could also visit the Vok Baths.
+This geothermal spa is only three miles (five kilometers) northwest of Egilsstadir and boasts incredible naturally warm pools amid enchanting scenery.

-To the east of Egilsstadir is the magical town of Seydisfjordur.
+To the east of Egilsstadir is Seydisfjordur.
 This harbor town looks like it came out of a fantasy film, surrounded by mountains and waterfalls.
 The old Norwegian architecture that established the town still stands today.
+The town's eye-catching rainbow street is worth a visit and leads to the Seydisfjordur Church, an iconic blue-painted wooden building.

-To the west of Egilsstadir are three other attractions.
-There's Lake Lagarfljot, which is said to be the home of a mythical worm monster.
+To the west of Egilsstadir is Lagarfljot Lake, said to be the home of a mythical serpentine creature.
 Further along is Hallormsstadarskogur, the largest forest in Iceland.
-Finally, there is Hengifoss, an intriguingly beautiful waterfall that falls before a dramatically colored basalt rock cliff.
+Another worthwhile destination is the Hengifoss Waterfall, one of the tallest in the country.

-After exploring the east, you will spend the night at your accommodation in East Iceland.
+After a day of exploring the Eastfjords, you will spend the night at your accommodation in East Iceland.
+This evening provides the perfect opportunity to unwind and prepare for another day of adventure.

 Read more